JTravaux/Zoomer/README.md

 # Zoomer

-Zoomer is a very simple discord bot that allows me to easily create a new zoom meeting.
+Zoomer is a very simple discord bot that allows me to easily create a [Zoom](https://zoom.us) instant meeting.
 Upon creation, it returns

   - The meeting ID
   - The meeting join & start links
   - The dial-in phone numbers